-The following summary is based on current UK law and HM Revenue & Customs practice.
-It summarises the UK tax position of Investment Companies with Variable Capital ("ICVC") and shareholders who are UK tax resident.
-However, it should not be regarded as definitive nor as removing the desirability of taking separate professional advice.
-Investors are advised to consult their professional tax adviser.
+12.1 The following summary is based on current UK law and HM Revenue & Customs practice.
+It summarises the UK tax position of Open-Ended Investment Companies ("OEICs") and shareholders who are UK tax resident.
+However, it should not be regarded as exhaustive and investors are advised to obtain specific advice from their professional tax adviser.
 Levels and bases of, and reliefs from, taxation are subject to change in the future.

-12.1 Taxation of the Company
+12.2 Taxation of the Company

-The Company is an ICVC and is treated as an Authorised Investment Fund for tax purposes.

-The Company will make dividend distributions except where over 60% of the Company's property has been invested throughout the distribution period in interest paying and related investments, in which case it will make interest distributions.
-A fund that makes interest distributions is referred to as a "Bond Fund" and a fund that makes dividend distributions is referred to as an "Equity Fund".
+- 12.2.1 The Company is an OEIC and is treated as an Authorised Investment Fund for tax purposes.
+Income of the Company is deemed to be distributed for tax purposes, even when it is accumulated.
+References to distributions include deemed distributions of accumulated income. - 12.2.2 The Company will make dividend distributions except where over 60% of the Company's property has been invested throughout the distribution period in interest paying and related investments, in which case it will make interest distributions.
+A fund that makes interest distributions is referred to as a Bond Fund and a fund that makes dividend distributions is referred to as an Equity Fund.

-12.1.1 Income
+12.2.3 Income

-The Company is liable to corporation tax on its income after relief for management expenses (which include fees payable to the ACD and to the Depositary) at the basic rate of income tax.

-Where the Company is a Bond Fund, the gross amount of any interest distributions is an allowable expense for corporation tax purposes and no tax will actually be paid on that part of the income funding the interest distributions.

-Dividend income received by the Company from investments in UK resident and overseas companies should fall within an exemption from corporation tax.
+- (a) The Company is liable to corporation tax on its income after relief for management expenses (which include fees payable to the ACD and to the Depositary) at the basic rate of income tax.
+The rate of corporation tax applicable to the Company is equal to the basic rate of income tax. - (b) Where the Company is a Bond Fund, the gross amount of any interest distributions is an allowable expense for corporation tax purposes and no tax should actually be paid on that part of the income funding the interest distributions. - (c) Dividend income received by the Company from investments in UK resident and overseas companies should fall within an exemption from corporation tax.
 Dividend income received from foreign companies may be subject to withholding tax or other taxation in the foreign jurisdiction.
-The foreign tax suffered by the Company may normally be deducted from the UK tax due on that income or treated as an expense in calculating the amount of that income subject to corporation tax.
+Any foreign tax suffered by the Company may normally be deducted from the UK tax due on that income or treated as an expense in calculating the amount of that income subject to corporation tax.

-12.1.2 Chargeable gains
+12.2.4 Capital gains

-Capital gains realised by the Company on a disposal of its investments are exempt from corporation tax on chargeable gains.
+(a) Capital gains realised by the Company on a disposal of its investments are exempt from corporation tax on chargeable gains.
 In the unlikely event that the Company should be considered to be trading in securities for tax purposes, any gains made by it would be treated as income and taxed accordingly.

-12.1.3 Stamp Duty Reserve Tax
+12.2.5 Stamp Duty Reserve Tax

-Stamp duty reserve tax ("SDRT") is generally charged on any agreements to transfer shares of ICVCs (other than transactions handled by the fund manager) to third parties at a rate of 0.5% of the consideration.

-No SDRT charge arises on the issue or surrender of shares of ICVCs.
-However, investors may be subject to an SDRT charge where shares are surrendered and the investors receive assets from the Company (rather than cash) which are not in proportion to each investor's share of the total assets held by the Company.
+- (a) Stamp duty reserve tax (SDRT) is generally charged on any agreements to transfer shares of OEICs (other than transactions handled by the fund manager) to third parties at a rate of 0.5% of the consideration. - (b) No SDRT charge arises on the issue or surrender of shares of OEICs.
+However, investors may be subject to an SDRT charge where shares in the Company are surrendered and the investors receive assets from the Company (rather than cash) which are not in proportion to each investor's share of the total assets held by the Company.

-12.2 Taxation of shareholders
+12.3 Taxation of shareholders

-12.2.1 Income
+12.3.1 Income